apache/druid/docs/api-reference/service-status-api.md

 #### URL

-<get>`GET`</get> `/druid/historical/v1/loadstatus`
+`GET` `/druid/historical/v1/loadstatus`

-Returns JSON of the form `{"cacheInitialized":<value>}`, where value is either `true` or `false` indicating if all segments in the local cache have been loaded.
+Retrieves a JSON object of the form `{"cacheInitialized":<value>}`, where value is either `true` or `false` indicating if all segments in the local cache have been loaded.
 This can be used to know when a Historical process is ready to be queried after a restart.

+To use this endpoint, `{domain}` should be the address of the Historical service.
+For example, on the quickstart configuration, `{domain}` should be replaced with `http://localhost:8093`.

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->